Fintech Types: From P2P Lending to Robo-Advisors

 Financial Chatbots

 AI-driven chatbots are becoming a common feature on financial websites and apps, offering 24/7 customer support, answering queries, and even assisting in transactions.
 These chatbots can enhance user experience by providing instant responses.
-However, the success of a chatbot hinges on its design, programming, and the accuracy of the information it delivers.

 Predictive Analytics